 8.4 Termination for Bankruptcy.
 This Agreement shall be automatically terminated without the need for action by any Party if a Party becomes insolvent, makes any assignment for the benefit of creditors, goes into liquidation or has a receiver or trustee appointed for the benefit of creditors, whether voluntary or otherwise, or seeks the protection of, or has a proceeding instituted against it, under the bankruptcy code, or any similar statute.

 9.1 Relationship of the Parties.
 The relationship of Producer and Ethos is that of independent contractors.
-Regardless of the use of the word “Producer” in the title of this Agreement, neither Party is, nor shall be deemed to be, a Producer, joint venturer, agent, or legal representative of the other Party for any purpose.
+Regardless of the use of the word “Producer” in the title of this Agreement, neither Party is, nor shall be deemed to be, a partner, joint venturer, agent, or legal representative of the other Party for any purpose.
 Neither Party shall be entitled to enter into any contracts in the name of or on behalf of the other Party, and neither Party shall be entitled to pledge the credit of the other Party in any way or hold itself out as having authority to do so.
 No Party shall incur any debts or make any commitments for the other, except to the extent, if at all, specifically provided herein.

 9.2 Assignment.
 Producer shall not assign or transfer this Agreement, in whole or in part, whether by merger, operation of law or otherwise, or delegate any of its obligations hereunder, without the express written consent of Ethos.
 Subject to the foregoing, this Agreement shall be binding upon the successors and permitted assigns of the Parties.
 Any assignment in violation of the foregoing shall constitute a material breach of this Agreement and shall be null and void.